 - Infrastructure: Hospital buildings, patient rooms, treatment rooms.

-- State of Disrepair: Relatively well preserved, with some equipment still present.
+- State of disrepair: Relatively well preserved, with equipment still present.

 - Safety: Some structures may be unstable, caution is advised.